oracle/graal/docs/reference-manual/embedding/embed-languages.md

 Throughout this section, you will learn how to create a host application in Java that runs on GraalVM and directly calls a guest language.
 You can use the tabs beneath each code example to choose between JavaScript, R, Ruby, and Python.

-**Important:** The usage description for polyglot embedding was revised with the GraalVM release 23.1.
-If you are still using an older GraalVM version, please ensure the correct version of the documentation is displayed.
-More information on the change can be found in the 23.1 [release notes](https://www.graalvm.org/release-notes/).
+> Note: The usage description for polyglot embeddings was revised with the GraalVM for JDK 21 (23.1.0) release.
+If you are still using an older GraalVM version, ensure the correct version of the documentation is displayed.
+More information on the change can be found in the [release notes](https://www.graalvm.org/release-notes/JDK_21/).

 ## Dependency Setup

 Since GraalVM polyglot version 23.1, all necessary artifacts can be downloaded directly from Maven Central.
 All artifacts relevant to embedders can be found in the Maven dependency group [`org.graalvm.polyglot`](https://central.sonatype.com/namespace/org.graalvm.polyglot).
-Please see the [polyglot embedding demonstration](https://github.com/graalvm/polyglot-embedding-demo) on GitHub for a complete runnable example.
+See the [polyglot embedding demonstration](https://github.com/graalvm/polyglot-embedding-demo) on GitHub for a complete runnable example.

 Here is an example Maven dependency setup that you can put into your project: